Electric Vehicle Concepts 50 year electric conversion time line

 There is a lot of electric conversion history in this website.
 There should be something for everyone.

-Donor car choice for Lead Acid Battery powered Electric Conversions
+Donor car choice for heavy Lead Acid Batteries.
+Electric Conversions

 You are going to remove 500 pounds of gas components and add 1000 pounds.
 The small trucks were a popular choice in the early days.
 Not everyone wants a two passenger truck.
 Most people want a light vehicle that could carry four or five adults.

 #1.
-You must be able to change the spring and shocks to carry the extra 1000 pounds.
+You must be able to change the springs and shocks to carry the extra 1000 pounds.

 #2.
-The bearings, brakes and suspension must be be strong enough to carry the extra weight.
+The bearings, brakes and suspension must be strong enough to carry the extra weight and stop it.

 This is the reason you see so many Fiat's used in my electric conversions in my seventies.